Office of Ethics

-It is critically important to our patients, consumers, purchasers, health care professionals, employees and investors, and to the sustainability of our business success, that we adhere to all applicable laws and regulations, follow ethical business practices, maintain good corporate governance and treat people with respect.
+It is critically important to patients, purchasers, health care professionals, employees and investors, and to the sustainability of our business success, that we adhere to all applicable laws and regulations, follow ethical business practices, maintain good corporate governance, and treat people with respect.

-We have strong management oversight, comprehensive corporate policies and procedures, and a long history of abiding by legal and regulatory requirements and promoting high ethical standards.
+We have strong management oversight, comprehensive corporate policies, and a long history of abiding by legal and regulatory requirements and promoting high ethical standards.
 Every employee worldwide is responsible for adhering to business practices that are in accordance with the letter and spirit of the law and with ethical principles that reflect the highest standards of corporate and individual behavior.

-The Office of Ethics serves as a channel for the receipt and investigation of employee ethical and compliance-related concerns.
-There are multiple vehicles through which employees can contact the Office of Ethics.
-Employees can contact the Office of Ethics directly, by a toll-free telephone number or by email, to speak to an ethics officer or ombudsperson.
+The Office of Ethics serves as a channel for the receipt and investigation of ethics- and compliance-related concerns.
+There are multiple avenues through which employees can contact the Office of Ethics.
+They can contact the office directly, at a toll-free telephone number or by email, to speak to an ethics officer or ombudsperson.
 Our company also provides a confidential, toll-free intake service, called AdviceLine, through a third party that offers the option for the reporting person to remain anonymous.

 The Office of Ethics is also responsible for managing our Ombuds Program, which offers an additional safe haven for U.S.-based employees to discuss work-related issues without fear of retaliation.
-This program confidentially addresses employees’ concerns mainly relating to manager or coworker relations or fair treatment.
-In 2015, 43 percent of the calls that the Office of Ethics received were classified as part of the ombuds process.
+This program confidentially addresses employees’ concerns, mainly those relating to manager or coworker relations or fair treatment.

 It is our policy to maintain a work environment where all employees are expected to report ethical and compliance concerns that are potentially inconsistent with the company’s Code of Conduct and policies.
-Our company is committed to maintaining a process that ensures timely escalation and investigation of potential- and compliance-related concerns.
+Our company is committed to maintaining a process for escalation and investigation of potential compliance-related concerns.